Outcomes

 Program Information

 The second track is a four-year BS in Nutrition Science.
 This is a non-accredited program that provides students a background in nutrition but also serves as a pathway for advanced degrees in other health professions such as Pre-Physician Assistant, Athletic Trainer, or Accelerated (Post-Baccalaureate) BSN to become a licensed Registered Nurse.
+It also serves as a pathway to become a Certified Dietary Manager (CDM).
 This degree path allows flexibility in courses to ensure students are able to meet prerequisite course requirements for other degrees they may pursue in the future.

 Career Opportunities